togawa28/mousestyles/doc/source/report/classification.rst

 ***K-means***

 To begin with, *K-means* minimizes the within-cluster sum of squares to search for the best clusters set.
 Then the best number of clusters was determined by a compromise between the silhouette score and the interpretability.
-K-means is computationally inexpensive so we can either do the individual mouse options (170 data points) or use the raw data with 21192 data points where we regard different data points to be different mice.
+K-means is computationally inexpensive so we can either do the individual mouse options (170 data points).
 However, the nature of K-means makes it perform poorly when we have imbalanced clusters.

 ***Hierarchical Clustering***